growdigital/course/map/script.md

 # Characteristics

-A Backyard Forest (and a forest garden!) have some key characteristics.
+A forest garden has some key characteristics.
 First and foremost, they are sustainable: self-sustaining ecosystems that provide their own fertility and pest control.
 There’s no need to bring anything extra into your Backyard Forest.
+The second characteristic is that it’s a **productive** garden, it’s geared up to provide a harvest of a whole range of different crops.
+Thirdly, as mentioned before, a Backyard Forest is **wildlife friendly by design**, by working _with_ nature.
+Number four, a Backyard Forest is gardening **in 3D** ie it uses all the available space, by using all the layers: the tree canopy, shrubs, herbaceous perennials, ground cover, climbers etc. And the fifth and final characteristic is that the vast majority of forest garden plants are perennial.
+This simply means that the plants grow for more than a couple of years, eg trees and herbaceous perennials like asparagus.
+Annuals such as poppies and carrots only have a lifespan of one year.
+The reason for using perennials is that they are lower maintenance and more resilient.
+There _are_ annual plants in a forest garden but these tend to be ones that self-seed freely, for example nasturtiums and poached egg plant.

+# Reasons to be planning

+1-2-3, hat tip to